certifaction/cli/README.md

 # Certifaction CLI

-This is the [Certifaction](https://certifaction.com) CLI repository with the documentation and the executables for different platform.
+This is the [Certifaction](https://certifaction.com) CLI repository with the documentation and the executables for different platforms.

-Direclty jump to the [Installation](#installation) section to install the CLI for your platform.
+Directly jump to the [Installation](#installation) section to install the CLI for your platform.

 Please create an [Issue](https://github.com/certifaction/cli/issues) to report any bug and propose new features.

-**Notes**: Certifaction CLI is being developped in a fast pace and this documentation will already contain upcoming features not yet available in the most recent public release.
-Those features will be flag with the **[Upcoming Feature]** notation.
+**Notes**: Certifaction CLI is being developed at a fast pace and this documentation will already contain upcoming features not yet available in the most recent public release.
+Those features will be flagged with the **[Upcoming Feature]** notation.

 * [Introduction](#introduction)